 If another party caused your motorcycle accident due to negligence, a defective product, or an intentional tort, you can claim compensation for all of the losses resulting from the accident.
 Generally, the damages available in a personal injury lawsuit fall into two categories: economic damages for direct financial harm resulting from a defendant’s behavior, and non-economic damages that seek to repay intangible losses and damages like pain and suffering.

 Motorcycle accidents have a tendency to cause severe injuries and extensive property damage.
-Some of the types of compensation a plaintiff in a motorcycle accident lawsuit may claim:
+Some of the types of compensation motorcycle accident victims in a lawsuit may claim are:

 - Medical expenses, both immediate and future.
-A motorcycle accident can cause broken bones, traumatic brain injuries, spinal damage, and a host of other possible injuries.
-A plaintiff in a motorcycle accident lawsuit can claim compensation for his or her hospital bills, rehabilitation costs, and any other costs associated with long-term medical care resulting from the defendant’s behavior.
+A motor vehicle accident can cause broken bones, traumatic brain injuries, spinal damage, and a host of other possible injuries.
+A plaintiff in a motorcycle accident lawsuit can claim compensation for his or her hospital bills, rehabilitation costs, and any other costs associated with long-term medical treatment resulting from the defendant’s behavior.

 - Property damage.
 A motorcycle accident will likely result in serious damage to the motorcycle as well as the rider’s personal belongings like a smartphone, expensive watch, or other personal effects.
-The plaintiff in a motorcycle accident case can claim compensation for the cost of replacing or repairing these damaged pieces of personal property.
+The plaintiff in the case can claim compensation for the cost of replacing or repairing these damaged pieces of personal property.

 - Lost income.
-If the plaintiff in a motorcycle accident lawsuit must miss work due to his or her injuries, or the resulting permanent damage after an accident prevents the plaintiff from ever working again, the plaintiff can claim compensation for the wages lost during recovery or lost future earning potential.
+If the plaintiff in lawsuit must miss work due to his or her injuries, or the resulting permanent damage after an accident prevents the plaintiff from ever working again, the plaintiff can claim compensation for the wages lost during recovery or lost future earning potential.

 - Pain and suffering.
 Texas law allows plaintiffs in personal injury lawsuits to collect compensation for the physical pain, mental anguish, and emotional suffering that a defendant causes.
 Texas law does not cap non-economic damages for plaintiffs except in medical malpractice lawsuits or lawsuits against the government.